Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This new module will contain all the branching logic units, these include the Branch Predictor (which itself contains the GHR), The Branch Control Unit, and the Branch Resolution Unit.

 Input signals needed:
+- clk, reset
+  - For the sequential portions of the branching logic
 - Flags
   - Used by the Branch Resolution Unit to determine the actual result of a branch
 - funct3E[2:0]